 You might not be able to contribute to your 401(k) till you repay the loan

 How much can you borrow from your 401(k)?
-Usually an amount up to half your vested account balance or $50,000 — whichever is less.
+Usually an amount up to half your vested account balance or $50,000 — Be sure to investigate what you 401(k) plan offers for options as each plan differs.

 Option 2: 401(k) Withdrawals